smart-data-models/dataModel.WaterDistributionManagementEPANET/Valve/doc/spec_DE.md

       x-ngsi:
         type: Property
     setting:
       description: 'A parameter that describes the valve''s operational setting.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.'
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code'
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
-        units: 'No unit'
+        units: No unit
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     startsAt:
-      description: 'The ID of the node on the nominal upstream or inflow side of the valve'
+      description: The ID of the node on the nominal upstream or inflow side of the valve
       format: uri
       type: string
       x-ngsi: